 A Persistent Session allows you to switch between sources while keeping the active sessions alive.
 The most common example is a Web Browser source that requires a login.
 Without a Persistent Session, every time the zone or display moves, the source will restart and the login has to be manually re-entered.
 With a Persistent Session, the logged-in session remains active.

-In this example, moving Zone-0 from Web App to Web Dashboard will cause the session to restart.
+In this example, moving Zone-0 from the Web App to Web Dashboard will cause the session to restart.

 The browser session now runs in the Virtual Displays, the content is mirrored in Zone-0, and we can switch sources seamlessly.

 Remember that for the Persistent Session to work, the original source it is using must remain.
-For this reason it’s a good idea to configure them into the same Resource Group, with the Persistent Session source on top.
+For this reason, it’s a good idea to configure them into the same Resource Group, with the Persistent Session source on top.

 Persistent Running Sessions should not reset unless the Userful server is rebooted, or the sources themselves are edited or deleted.